timstockford/github_actions_samples/README.md

-# github_actions_samples
+# github_actions_templates
-Samples for using Github actions and workflow
+Samples/templates for using Github actions and workflow

 ---